corneliusthefirst/YoutubeClone_Vue_Nodejs/README.md

 ![Screenshot](screenshots/17%20-%20Delete%20Video%20Modal.jpg)

-If you like the UI, I developed it in a seperate repo [VueTube](https://github.com/techreagan/vuetify-youtube-clone-template)
+If you like the UI, template is available in this repo [VueTube](https://github.com/techreagan/vuetify-youtube-clone-template)

 ## License